arduino/docs-content/content/hardware/03.nano/boards/nano-r4/tutorials/02.anomaly-detection-application-note/content.md

 ![Enhanced example sketch output showing real-time anomaly detection](assets/ml-monitor-output.png)

-When an anomaly is detected, the built-in LED will flash twice and the serial output will display the anomaly score above the configured threshold along with a warning message.
+When an anomaly is detected, the built-in LED will flash three times and the serial output will display the anomaly score above the configured threshold along with a warning message.

 ### Complete Enhanced Example Sketch